 Being named a Milken National Educator unleashed unimagined opportunities for me.
 I used the award to fund my doctoral work in Australia and with my PhD took over PreK-12 Science for our district.
 Then the credibility of being a Milken National Educator opened doors for m to do consulting work and become engaged in education policy.
 It also provided me with a platform to speak to the public about all the great work being done in classrooms across the world by hard working, caring educators.
 In my current position I have the opportunity to speak with national leaders in educator, business and school districts and be the voice for other educators.
 I work for a company with a mission to engage students of all ages with multimedia resources into curiosity about their world.
 Being a Milken Educator is the beginning of a different kind of educational journey fo r you, and where it takes you is your choice.
 Be open to opportunities and strategic about where you direct your talent.
 Enjoy the trip as you share the message that "the future belongs to the educated!"

-"You have no idea how the Milken Educator Award is going to transform your life.
-The sky's the limit—it's just a matter of how you..." (read more)
+"You have no idea how the Milken Educator Award is..." (read more)

 2011 Distinguished Service Award from the Society of Women Engineers

 2010 Carolina Girl Scouts Women of Distinction in STEM Award